Reading into History

 Love reading books about the people and places in New York history?
 Want to discuss them with other history fans and their authors?
 Want to explore real museum artifacts from the time you've been reading about?
 Reading into History is a family book club for history detectives.

 Each month families read an historical fiction or nonfiction book at home.
 Throughout the month, they learn about each RiH book, get ideas for discussion, post comments, and read author interviews on our History Detectives blog.
 At the end of each month, families can attend a Book Wrap event where they will share reactions to the book, see cool museum artifacts and documents related to the book, meet other history detectives, and even the authors!
-Past authors have included Maira Kalman, Tonya Bolden, and Walter Dean Myers.
+Past author guests have included Walter Dean Myers, Neela Vaswani, Donna Jo Napoli, Matt Phelan, and Joyce Hansen.

 September-May book wraps are held on Sundays from 3-5 pm.
 June-August book wraps are held on Wednesdays from 3:30-5:30 pm.
 See our family programs calendar for exact dates for each wrap.